Career advice

 Why is LinkedIn a good place to apply for a job?

-LinkedIn is the favorite platform for recruiters, entrepreneurs, and people who work in the B2B space.
+There is much to say about how effective is LinkedIn for recruiting, but it is a fact that the portal is the favorite social platform for recruiters, entrepreneurs, and people who work in the B2B space.
 It’s not an overstatement to say that almost all specialists have a LinkedIn profile.

-With tons of posted job openings, an unparalleled job recommendation system that suggests roles that fit the candidate’s profile, and an elaborate search engine, LinkedIn is also an excellent platform for job seekers.
+Is LinkedIn good for finding jobs?
+With tons of posted job openings, an unparalleled job recommendation system that suggests roles that fit the candidate’s profile, and an elaborate search engine, LinkedIn is an excellent platform for job seekers.
 Moreover, once you optimize your profile, you’ll start to get messages from recruiters inviting you to join their recruitment process.

 1. It’s extremely easy

 You already have most of the relevant information about your career on your LinkedIn profile.
-A lot of times, all you need to do to apply is hit the “Easy Apply” button that shares your profile with the recruiter.
-You don’t even have to leave the platform to do it.
+A lot of times, you can use LinkedIn quick apply feature and send your information to the recruitment team.
+All you need to do to apply is hit the “Easy Apply” button that shares your profile with the recruiter.
+You don’t even have to use the LinkedIn resume builder (“Easy Apply” jobs = no resume or cover letter required).

 2. It’s blazingly fast

-Applying for a job via LinkedIn takes nearly no time.
+Applying for a job opening via LinkedIn takes nearly no time.
+You don’t even have to search online job boards.
 You just go to the “Jobs” tab, browse the suggested roles and apply to the ones that stand out to you.
 Sometimes you’ll need to attach more documents, but LinkedIn can store the recent ones for you.
 Usually, though, a resume and your profile are enough.
+You can also easily go to the potential employers’ LinkedIn profiles to see more about their organizations without even leaving the site.

 3. LinkedIn is a networking platform

 There are over 850 million users on LinkedIn.
 You obviously don’t know most of them, but you certainly can connect with people from previous companies, schools, or organizations.
 Then, you can use these connections to apply for a role at your dream company or even ask your colleagues to refer you to a recruiter.
-On top of that, if recruiters find it difficult to decide on a candidate, they will sometimes turn to mutual connections for referrals.
+On top of that, if recruiters find it difficult to decide on a candidate, they will sometimes turn to mutual connections for referrals or browse the candidates’ job references written by peers on their LinkedIn profiles.

 4. LinkedIn will recommend you other similar jobs